cvat-ai/cvat/site/content/en/docs/manual/advanced/projects.md

 ## Projects page

-Project in CVAT is a top level container that helps you to keep CVAT tasks better organized.
+Project in CVAT is a top-level container that helps you to keep CVAT tasks better organized.

-Create a Project and specify settings like issue tracker, source storage, and target storage, bug tracker, segment size, image quality and other.
-Settings of the project will further propagate to the task(s) that you add to the project.
+Create a Project and specify settings like issue tracker, source storage, target storage, bug tracker, segment size, image quality, and others.
+Settings of the project will further propagate to the task(s) added to the project.

 To open the Project page:

-1. [Log in](https://app.cvat.ai/) to you CVAT account.
+1. [Log in](https://app.cvat.ai/) to your CVAT account.
 2. On the top navigation bar, click **Projects**.

-You will see the the following page:
+You will see the following page:

 ![CVAT Project main page](/images/сvat-project-main-page.png)

 1. **Projects** - navigation bar option to get to the Projects page.
-2. **Search box** - use it to find project by name or assignee.
+2. **Search box** - use it to find the project by name or assignee.
 3. Filters:

-      1. **Sort by** - use it to filter projects by selected property like assignee, update date, and others.
+      1. **Sort by** - use it to filter projects by selected properties like assignee, update date, and others.
-      2.  **Quick filters** - use it to filter by assignet to you, owned by, and not complete projects.
+      2.  **Quick filters** - use it to filter by assigned to you, owned by, and not complete projects.
-      3. **Filter** - use it for customizable search by adding you own filtering rules and groups.
+      3. **Filter** - use it for customizable search by adding your own filtering rules and groups.
 4. **+** - click it to open the drop-down menu:

-      1. **Create new project** - use it to create new project.
+      1. **Create new project** - use it to create a new project.
-      2.  **Create from backup** - use it to create project from backup.
+      2.  **Create from backup** - use it to create a project from the backup.
-5. **Create a new one** - duplicates **Create new project** , use it to create new project.
+5. **Create a new one** - duplicates **Create new project**, use it to create a new project.